Nutrition for Rodeo Athletes

 BONUS: Protein foods are also a source of vitamin B12 needed for balance, brain function, and nerve function.

-Carbohydrates should be included with recovery if you have another event that same day or the next day.
-If you plan to travel in the days following a competition or have a couple of days between events, carbohydrates do not have to be included in immediate recovery.
+Carbohydrates should be included in recovery if you have another event that same day or the next day.
+However, if you plan to travel in the days following a competition or have a couple of days between events, carbohydrates do not have to be included in immediate recovery.

-PRO TIP: Your best bets at the convenience store for a high-quality protein source that supports muscle repair, reduces inflammation, promotes joint health, and protects your brain are tuna and sardines.
+PRO TIP: Tuna and sardines are your best bets at the convenience store for a high-quality protein source that supports muscle repair, reduces inflammation, promotes joint health, and protects your brain.
 Let’s discuss the role of foods and brain protection before and after a brain injury.

 Concussion

-Rodeo athletes are at high risk for brain and bodily injury with little guidance on diagnosis, treatment, and return to play.
-(2) (5) Sports culture encourages quick return, and long-term brain effects after your rodeo career should be considered.
+Rodeo athletes are at high risk for brain and bodily injury, with little guidance on diagnosis, treatment, and return to play.
+(2) (5) Rodeo sport culture encourages quick return, and serious long-term brain effects after your rodeo career should be considered.

 Symptoms of Concussion